Gamprin: History

 Evidence of human settlement from the Stone, Bronze and Iron Ages have been found in Gamprin.
 Within the territory of the parish there is the archaeological site of Lutzengüetle (Lotzagüetle).

 The name's toponymy is derived from Old Romansh camp Rin ("field on the Rhine").
 It was first mentioned in about 1150 as Camporin, and in 1253 it was mentioned as Gamperin.

-The church, dedicated to Mother Mary, was built in 1481, but has antecedents dating back to 1045.
-In 1499, the village was pillaged by the Swiss Confederates.
+The Bendern Parish Church, dedicated to Mother Mary, has a nave dating back to the 8th or 9th century, which was enlarged in the 14th century.
+The church's Gothic chancel was inaugurated in 1481, while a tower was built around the same time.
+In 1499, during the Swabian War, the village was pillaged by the Swiss Confederates.
 The oldest preserved village charter from 1643 describes the rights and duties of the villagers to use pastures and forests.
-Lower Country men swore allegiance to the Prince in 1699 at Bendern.
+Unterland men swore allegiance to the Prince in 1699 at Bendern.

 In the 18th and 19th centuries, Bendern ran one of the five ferries in the Liechtenstein section of the Rhine and connected it with Haag on the opposite side of the river, now in the Swiss municipality of Sennwald.
 A wooden bridge was built across the river in 1867–68.